 Ciardiello’s classmate Michael DeRoma examined the influenced of USF Athletic Director Paul Griffin and his significant role in the development of the football program at USF, whereas he often sees credit given to other administrators.
 His paper also traces the public and financial development of the program through well-known figures such as Lee Roy Selmon.
 Since graduating in the spring, DeRoma is pursuing a graduate degree in China, on a full scholarship from USF’s Confucius Institute.
 Of his experience with the capstone research project, he says, “I had more fun creating this paper than I did with any other paper in college, because it incorporated so many different aspects.
 It was a true semester-long project that required active research every day.”

 The USF Libraries house collections that make meaningful contributions to scholarship at all levels, every day of the year.
-If you feel passionately about supporting research and learning, make a financial contribution by contacting Merrell Dickey at (813) 974-1654 or email@example.com.
+If you feel passionately about supporting research and learning, make a financial contribution by contacting the USF Libraries Development office here or by calling (813) 974-4433 .